topotopo/Common-RecyclerViewAdapter-Android/README.md

 # Common Adapter

 A generic RecyclerView Adapter.
-Helps create a list of different views and / or different models to bind without the boilerplate code in the RecyclerView Adapter callbacks.
+Helps create a list of different views and / or different models to bind without the boilerplate code in the RecyclerView Adapter callbacks and without the need to create separate adapters for every list.

 Current version: 1.0.1-snapshot01